How effective are background checks on teachers in North Carolina and what can be done to strengthen them?

 Human Resources pressed the tipster for any information they may have about current drug use, but the tipster was not in a position to provide such information.

-It was only after this call that Jane was notified that there was some concern about her history with drug use and a CPS order.
+It was only after this call that Jane was notified that there was some concern about her history of drug use and a CPS order.

 Background Checks and CPS